knative/specs/specs/serving/overview.md

 Revisions are created indirectly when a Configuration is created or updated.
 This provides:

-- a single referenceable resource for the route to perform automated rollouts
+- a single referenceable resource for the Route to perform automated rollouts
-- a single resource that can be watched to see a history of all the revisions created
+- a single resource that can be watched to see a history of all the Revisions created
-- PATCH semantics for revisions implemented server-side, minimizing read-modify-write implemented across multiple clients, which could result in optimistic concurrency errors
+- PATCH semantics for Revisions implemented server-side, minimizing read-modify-write implemented across multiple clients, which could result in optimistic concurrency errors
-- the ability to rollback to a known good configuration
+- the ability to rollback to a known good Configuration

-Update operations on the service enable scenarios such as:
+Update operations on the Service enable scenarios such as:

-- _"Push image, keep config":_ Specifying a new revision with updated image, inheriting configuration such as env vars from the configuration.
+- _"Push image, keep config":_ Specifying a new Revision with updated image, inheriting configuration such as env vars from the Configuration
-- _"Update config, keep image"_: Specifying a new revision as just a change to configuration, such as updating an env variable, inheriting all other configuration and image.
+- _"Update config, keep image"_: Specifying a new Revision as just a change to Configuration, such as updating an env variable, inheriting all other configuration and image
-- _"Execute a controlled rollout"_: Updating the service's traffic spec allows testing of revisions before making them live, and controlled rollouts.
+- _"Execute a controlled rollout"_: Updating the Service's traffic spec allows testing of Revisions before making them live, and controlled rollouts